lewis-od/Quantum-Optics/README.md

 neural network.

-Once the network has been trained, run `tensorboad --logdir=summary` and go to [http://localhost:6006](http://localhost:6006) to view a summary of the network.
+Once the network has been trained, run `tensorboad --logdir=summary` and go to the address shown to view a visual summary of the network (accuracy, loss function, values of biases and weights, etc).